gotson/komga-website/website/docs/guides/image-formats.md

 | Docker arm64 | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: (native) |
 | Docker arm   | :x:                | :x:                | :heavy_check_mark: (java)   |

-When using the `jar`, you will need to provide the native libraries yourself, and run Java with the correct arguments.
-You can check for more details [here](https://github.com/gotson/NightMonkeys#requirements).
+When using the `jar`, you will need to provide the native libraries yourself, and run Java with the [correct arguments](https://github.com/gotson/NightMonkeys#requirements).